dmaziuk/naspi/README.md

 This is the option 3 build.

-*) PCIex1 is rated to 2.5Gbps one-way, same as half of the USB 3.1's 5Gbps each disk would be getting over the port multiplier (best case scenario), which makes the whole performance thing is somewhat academic.
-There are more practical problems with this setup thout, see below.
+*) PCIex1 is rated to 2.5Gbps one-way, same as half of the USB 3.1's 5Gbps each disk would be getting over the port multiplier (best case scenario), which makes the whole performance thing somewhat academic.
+For the more practical problems, see below.

 ## lessons learned